UW-Macrostrat/map-ingestion/README.md

    + shapefiles (save geology geometry as `geology.shp`, lines (faults, folds, etc.) as `lines.shp`, and points (strike/dip) as `points.shp`)
    + zipped SQL dump(s)
    + any `txt` or `pdf` metadata renamed and saved as `metadata.x`
-   + any other relevant source materials (maps, pamphlets, map descriptions, etc.)
+   + any other relevant source materials (maps, pamphlets, map descriptions, readme, etc.)
 + #### Secure copy this new folder to `teststrata:/Users/collaborator/ready`
 + #### Create a new issue on this repository and fill out all fields
 + #### Move the issue to the "Ready to import" column in [Processing](https://github.com/UW-Macrostrat/burwell-processing/projects/1)